Online for the 2025-2026 School Year

 Email: minspektor@gmail.com

 Course description: This highly interactive college-level course is designed to prepare students for the AP English Literature and Composition exam in May.
 It will push students to read imaginative literature (novels, poetry, and plays) closely and deeply.
-We will explore the way that writers manipulate their readers and seek to recognize the way that historical and social context impacts writing.
+We will explore literary techniques and seek to recognize the way that historical and social context impacts writing.
 We will actively engage with literature on every level and tease apart its complexity, considering (for example) diction, style, theme, imagery, symbolism, and tone.

 The writing assignments students will complete during this course vary.
 They will include informal journal entries, discussion question responses, formal analytic essays, poetry, and even parody.
 I will also emphasize peer review and the writing process, as students bring their essays through multiple drafts and hone their ability to write organized, creative analysis.
 During the fall semester, students will write original short stories inspired by stories they studied, and during the spring semester, they will write an entry into the Jane Austen Society of North America Essay Contest (read my students' 2015 winning entries here, the 2017 winning entries here, the 2018 winning entries here, the 2019 winning entries here (first and third place), the 2020 winning entries here (second and third place), the 2021 winning entries here (second place) and the 2022 winning entries here (first and third place) and the 2023 winning entries here (first and second place)) and compose an extended novel comparison paper drawing upon literary criticism and expressing their own analysis.
 Of course, a major focus of our study involves writing exam-style essays, and I help students develop their own mature, complex, and non-formulaic (but organized) essay style.